 When Page and Brin saw advertising as the worst business model for search

-Bacn in the days, Brin and Page didn’t hide their resentment toward the advertising business model, which was the prevalent model for search.
+Bacn in the days, Brin and Page didn’t hide their resentment toward the advertising model for search.
 Indeed, in a paper “The Anatomy of a Large-Scale Hypertextual Web Search Engine” where Page and Brin presented their first prototype of Google.
-With full text and hyperlink database of at least 24 million pages, in a paragraph dedicated to advertising, they explained: “We expect that advertising funded search engines will be inherently biased towards the advertisers and away from the needs of the consumers.“
+With full text and hyperlink database of at least 24 million pages, in a paragraph dedicated to advertising, they explained: “We expect that advertising funded search engines will be inherently biased towards the advertisers and away from the needs of the consumers.“, which was the prevalent

 The main issue they had toward advertising was the fact that it was biased and it caused a lot of spam in search results.
 Indeed, when they met Bill Gross, founder of GoTo, which would later become Overture, the encounter might not have been among the most cordial.
 That’s because Bill Gross had figured the market for advertising had massive potential, as he introduced an auction-based system for bidding businesses, based on performance and clicks.